farez/web-summarizer-chrome-extension/architecture.md

 ### options.html & options.js
 - Extension settings page
-- Manages API keys for different LLM providers
+- Manages API keys for different LLM providers (OpenAI, Claude, DeepSeek)
-- Sets default LLM provider and model selection
 - Configures default summarization prompt
+- **Note**: LLM and model selection removed from options page since this is now handled exclusively in the popup

 ## Key Features

 ### Model Selection
-- **Settings Level**: Users set a default LLM (OpenAI/Claude/DeepSeek) and model in options
 - **Popup Level**: Users can select any model from any LLM provider, which becomes the new default
 - **Persistent Default**: Selected model is automatically saved and becomes the default for all future summarizations
 - **Universal Model Dropdown**: Shows all models from all LLM providers grouped by provider